iotaledger/goshimmer/docs/001-mana_proposal.md

 Additionally, the Pollen Analyzer (analysis server) could be updated:
  - Autopeering node graph, where size of a node corresponds to its mana value.
- - Some of the previously described metrics could be visualized here as well, to give the chance to people without a node to take a look.
+ - Some previously described metrics could be visualized here as well, to give the chance to people without a node to take a look.
 As an input, a high mana node's perception should be used.